-Background checks for a security can take anywhere between a couple months to over a year to complete and can cost thousands of dollars.
-At any given time there are hundreds of thousands of back logged background investigations pending security clearance.
-Employers can’t wait this long or afford the cost therefore HR managers are seeking out qualified veterans with active or current security clearances.
+Background checks for a security clearance can take anywhere between a couple months to over a year to complete and can cost thousands of dollars.
+At any given time there are hundreds of thousands of backlogged background investigations pending security clearance.
+Employers can’t wait this long or afford the cost; therefore’ HR managers are seeking out qualified veterans with active or current security clearances.
 Also, an individual cannot get a security clearance for themselves.
 A current or prospective employer has to sponsor this clearance.

 How Long is a Security Clearance Good for After the Military?

-Generally, a security clearance after separation from the military is good for 24 months or 2 years–but much depends on how old the original clearance or investigation was.
+Generally, a security clearance after separation from the military is good for 24 months or two years, but that depends on how old the original clearance or investigation was.

 The time frame your clearance is considered valid may be less if the periodic investigation window expires less than two years at the time of retirement or separation from the military.

-In cases where the service member has separated from the military a year prior to the re-investigation, the service member would have a year left on their current security clearance instead of two years.
+In cases where the service member has separated from the military a year before the re-investigation, the service member would have a year left on their current security clearance instead of two years.

-Allowing your security clearance to lapse after retiring or separating means you may be required to sit through an entirely new, from-scratch investigation process as though you have never had your background checked before.
+Allowing your security clearance to lapse after retiring or separating means you may be required to sit through an entirely new investigation process as though you have never had your background checked before.

 Post-military life can make getting reinvestigated more complicated.
 Have you become involved romantically with someone from another country?